 Quick answer: Ice Hockey Foot Ankle Injuries Skate Lace Bite Blisters is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

-🩺 Medically Reviewed by: Dr. Thomas Biernacki, DPM — Board-Certified Podiatrist | Last Updated: April 2026 | Reading Time: 12 min
+🩺 Medically Reviewed by: Dr. Tom Biernacki, DPM — Board-Certified Podiatrist | Last Updated: April 2026 | Reading Time: 12 min

 Quick Answer: Ice hockey creates a unique environment for foot and ankle injuries — the rigid skate boot, extreme cold temperatures, and high-velocity impacts produce conditions not found in any other sport.
 The most common hockey foot injuries include lace bite (extensor tendinitis from skate tongue pressure), Haglund’s deformity from boot friction, skate-related blisters, metatarsal stress fractures from the rigid sole, and ankle injuries from impacts and falls.
 Proper skate fitting and foot care are essential for both performance and injury prevention.